Naan Recipe (Without Yeast)

 rolled naan on a rolling board

-Roasting Naan on Stove-Top
+Roast Naan on Stove-top

 18. Heat a heavy griddle or tawa or skillet and keep on medium-high to high heat.
 Place the naan bread ready on the hot tawa or skillet or griddle.